-Surprising Layers of Color Revealed on Urban Walls I’m really enjoying these new pieces by artist 1010 that seems to peel away layers from mundane urban walls to reveal a depth of colorful layers.
-The Hamburg-based artist had a number of similar works on canvas at the Stroke Art Fair in Berlin in September.
 Watch this bead chain loop defy gravity and bend physics Science is unendingly cool because it can consistently confound the expectations of researcher and layman alike.
 Case in point, what do you figure would happen if you had a bead chain coiled up in a small container, then pulled one end out?
 You probably didn’t guess that it would leap up and uncoil like a tiny metallic snake, but that’s what happens.
 This demonstration is sometimes called Newton’s Beads.
 It’s an unexpected trick of physics, but the mechanics behind it are fairly simple.
-The effect seen above in slow motion is a function of momentum.
-It’s not a smooth arch like you might expect, even after coming to terms with the fact that it’s happening.